Obama makes biggest gun-control push in decades

 Obama’s initiative treads carefully on whether violent movies and video games contribute to gun violence.
 An administration official said, however, that Obama would seek $10 million to fund studies of the causes of gun violence, including any relationship to video games and media images.

-Additional reporting by Jeff Mason, Steve Holland, Roberta Rampton, Thomas Ferraro in Washington and Timothy Pratt in Las Vegas; editing by Alistair Bell and Doina Chiacu
+Additional reporting by Jeff Mason, Steve Holland, Roberta Rampton, Thomas Ferraro in Washington and Timothy Pratt in Las Vegas; editing by Alistair Bell and Philip Barbara